Workshops for Building a Better Workplace

 Once you have experienced both CliftonStrengths® workshops (one and two), you can reinforce the CliftonStrengths® conversation in the workplace with ongoing exercises to deepen the transformation to a Strengths-based culture.

 Today, more than ever, it is imperative for employers and employees to understand their organization’s vision of a positive work culture.
-Regardless of a person’s role in the company, each employee must be held accountable for the law and for their responsibility to uphold the company’s values, particularly in the areas of diversity, inclusion and anti-harassment standards.
+Regardless of a person’s role in the company, each employee must be held accountable for the law and for their responsibility to uphold the company’s values.
 This session will include an exploration of basic laws, a presentation of case studies, and a look at the influence of pop culture and social media surrounding these topics.
 Most especially, a discussion of what you can do to promote a positive culture will be covered.

 Diversity, Inclusion, and Hidden Bias